 ‘Big E’ jackets were produced until 1971.
 The ‘small e’ 70500 is the most common Levi’s Trucker jacket you’ll find on the vintage market today.
 If it has no handwarmer pockets, it dates 1971-1985.

 Not much is known about Wrangler jackets, only that they were worn up north.
 I’m guessing it was it was the 20MJL jacket, given that it was produced from 1968 -70 and the later Levi’s style 127MJ was not produced until 1973.
 The skinhead above at the Market Harborough soul all-nighter 1968/69 is wearing this style.
 They are no longer produced, but can still be found in vintage shops sometimes.

 The jacket below threw us off a bit.
 Someone selling it online claimed it was a 1971 Wrangler, although the more Levi’s-like cut looks more like a 127MJ model.
 According to Vintage Motorcycle Jackets and a couple of other sources, it wasn’t produced until a couple of years later.

 Blue Bell needle cord Wrangler

-Well, no one said all trucker jackets had to be made of denim?
-Available in various colours and a bit shorter then most trucker jackets, these were popular in Manchester and other places in the north around 1969-70 .
-To my knowledge, the skinhead in the picture above was from Newcastle.
+Well, no one said all trucker jackets had to be made of denim.
+Available in various colours and a bit shorter then most trucker jackets, these were popular in Manchester and other places in the north around 1969-70.
+To our knowledge, the skinhead in the picture above was from Blackpool.
 Another northern item.